The table widget displays data as a simple table, distributed in columns and rows.

 These are the visual settings for the table widget:

-In cases you have a large amount of data, you can activate this option to separate the table content into different pages.
+In cases where you have a large amount of data, activate this option to separate the table content into different pages.

 |Name||The name of the column.
 This will appear in the column header.|